Our Raleigh Job Accident Law Firm Outlines Common Workers’ Comp Mistakes to Avoid

 Injured in a Job Accident?
 Contact Martin and Jones

 Martin & Jones is a Raleigh job accident law firm that has been helping injured workers get the benefits they need since 1982.
-Whether you haven’t yet filed your claim or have already been denied, we can give you honest advice and competent guidance to help you navigate the workers’ comp system.
+Whether you haven’t yet filed your claim, are considering a settlement, or have already been denied, we can give you honest advice and competent guidance to help you navigate the workers’ comp system.
 Call us at 800-662-1234 or contact us online to schedule a free consultation to discuss your case and how we can help.